The Rehabilitation Center at Hollywood Hills

-The Rehabilitation Center at Hollywood Hills was a private nursing home in Hollywood, Florida, United States with 152 beds.
-It was acquired by Hollywood Property Investments in 2015 after a Bankruptcy proceeding.
+The Rehabilitation Center at Hollywood Hills was a private nursing home in Hollywood, Florida, United States, with 152 beds.
+It was acquired by Hollywood Property Investments in 2015 following a bankruptcy proceeding.

-The facility offered advanced nursing care, 24-hour care, tube feeding and nutritional management.
+The facility provided advanced nursing care, 24-hour care, tube feeding, and nutritional management.

 Hurricane Irma

-After the air conditioning system failed due to a power outage during Hurricane Irma in 2017, several residents suffered from hyperthermia inside the facility, which resulted in the deaths of eight people.
-The power went off Sunday evening.
-The nursing home called multiple times for help and was told they were being prioritized for power restoration.
-The nursing home was not listed on FPL's priority restoration list, and at the time of the incident, there were no requirements for generators to power air conditioning in nursing homes in Florida.
+After the air-conditioning system failed because of a power outage during Hurricane Irma in 2017, several residents suffered from hyperthermia inside the facility, resulting in the deaths of eight people.
+Power was lost on Sunday evening.
+The nursing home contacted authorities multiple times seeking assistance and was reportedly told that it was being prioritized for power restoration.
+The nursing home was not listed on Florida Power & Light's (FPL) priority restoration list, and at the time of the incident there were no state requirements for generators capable of powering air conditioning systems in nursing homes.

-A moratorium on admissions was placed by the Agency for Health Care Administration.
-It was removed from Medicaid.
-The Hollywood Police Department and the Florida Department of Law Enforcement opened a criminal investigation into the deaths at the center.
+The Agency for Health Care Administration imposed a moratorium on admissions at the facility.
+The nursing home was also removed from Medicaid.
+The Hollywood Police Department and the Florida Department of Law Enforcement opened a criminal investigation into the deaths.
 In a press release, the company stated that "The Center and its medical and administrative staff diligently prepared for the impact of Hurricane Irma."

-In October, Governor Scott implemented emergency rules requiring assisted living facilities and nursing homes to have generators capable of operating air conditioners for up to four days in the event of a power outage after decades of inaction by the Florida Legislature and the Governor.
-On November 22, the 12 deaths at the nursing home were ruled homicides by heat exposure.
-Both medical examiners conceded in depositions that they purposely did not follow the National Guidelines for determination of manner and cause of death in a heat emergency, which were designed to protect medical examiners from political interference.
-An author of the guidelines, Dr Jeffrey Jentzen, testified that none of the deaths would have been considered homicides if they were followed.
-These Court hearings for the potential permanent revocation of the nursing home's license began on January 29, 2018.
+In October 2017, Governor Rick Scott implemented emergency rules requiring assisted living facilities and nursing homes to have generators capable of operating air-conditioning systems for up to four days during power outages.
+On November 22, 2017, 12 deaths at the nursing home were ruled homicides caused by heat exposure.
+During depositions, both medical examiners stated that they did not follow national guidelines for determining the manner and cause of death in heat emergencies.
+Dr. Jeffrey Jentzen, an author of those guidelines, testified that the deaths would not have been classified as homicides had the guidelines been applied.

+Hearings regarding the potential permanent revocation of the nursing home's license began on January 29, 2018.

-The deaths at the Hollywood Hills nursing home prompted an immediate response from Florida lawmakers after years of inaction.
-Governor Scott signed an executive order mandating nursing facilities to have plans to supply emergency power for four days in the event of a power outage.
-Calling the incident "a tragedy of gargantuan proportion".
-Representative Frederica Wilson proposed that all nursing and assisted-living facilities have backup generators and the ability to run air conditioning with generator power.
-By September 19, Senator Lauren Book filed a bill that would require such facilities to be able to use generator power for five days.
-About twelve bills related to nursing homes and generators were filed in the 2018 Florida Legislative session.
+The deaths at the Hollywood Hills nursing home prompted legislative responses from Florida lawmakers.
+Governor Scott signed an executive order requiring nursing facilities to develop plans to supply emergency power for four days in the event of power outages.
+Representative Frederica Wilson proposed legislation requiring all nursing and assisted-living facilities to have backup generators capable of powering air conditioning systems.
+Senator Lauren Book subsequently filed a bill that would require such facilities to operate on generator power for five days.
+Approximately twelve bills related to nursing home emergency power requirements were introduced during the 2018 Florida legislative session.